sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	_WNS Flow Diagram_

-In this exercise you will learn how to send a toast notification from the Web API service (cloud service) to the registered clients (Metro Style applications) whenever a new customer is added.
+In this exercise you will learn how to send a toast notification from the Web API service (cloud service) to the registered clients (Windows 8 Style UI applications) whenever a new customer is added.

 A toast notification is a transient message to the user that contains relevant, time-sensitive information and provides quick access to related content in an app.
 It can appear whether you are in another app, the Start screen, the lock screen, or on the desktop.
 Toasts should be viewed as an invitation to return to your app to follow up on something of interest.